 Despite our own continued success as a manufacturer of new homes with timber frame systems in the Royston area, the ‘crash’ of 2009 had a significant impact on house builders.
 Even now, the industry is still on the road to recovery rather than recovered.
 A number of businesses couldn’t fulfil the developments they had started, or had planned, while many others ceased trading completely.

 House builders that survived continued to build, working in conjunction with property developers, planning consultants and land promoters as usual, but to a much slower degree.
 As such, the population grew at a faster rate, and demand started to outstrip supply.

 As a society that generally enjoys greater health and lives longer, the availability of housing alterations and home care have markedly improved.
 This means that people live in their own houses long into old age.
 Naturally, as a result, fewer homes return to the open market.

 Of course, the reason here remains a positive one.
 Good health and long life shouldn’t be viewed as part of a problem.
 However, it’s impossible to ignore the impact currently being felt by the younger generations.
 In fact, the last UK census was the first in a century to show that the average size of a household hadn’t fallen in size.

-These two factors aren’t the only ones facing every planning consultant, land promoter and house builder in Royston and throughout the country.
+These two factors aren’t the only ones facing planning consultants, land promoters and house builders in Royston and across the country.
 The housing crisis has multiple layers that don’t have an easy-fix solution.